 Intended outcome Success criteria Reading progress Pupils are making accelerated progress from their starting points, within formative assessments.
 This feeds into summative assessments.
 Writing Progress Pupils are making progress within their formative assessment which feeds into the summative assessment and they are moving closer to the expected standard or above.
 Maths Progress Pupils are making progress within their formative assessment which feeds into the summative assessment and they are moving closer to the expected standard or above.
 Phonics Progress development of sound knowledge to catch up with peers and achieve at least age related expectations Pupils are making progress within their formative assessment which feeds into the summative assessment and they are moving closer to the expected standard or above.
-Speech and language progress Increased % of 'on track' pupils achieve on track by end of Reception.
+Speech and Language progress Increased % of 'on track' pupils achieve on track by end of Reception.
 Pupils make accelerated progress from their starting point.
 Families we are working with who are experiencing mental health and wellbeing issues are more stable and pupils attendance improves and relationships strengthen within the school Improvement in pupils' attendance.
 Behaviour incidents are reduced More PP children are able to access a range of experiences beyond their home life.
-This will improve their aspirations for the future Increased percentage of PP children who access extra curricular clubs Attendance outcomes improve and persistent absenteeism is reduced Attendance of PP children is above (95%)
+This will improve their aspirations for the future Increased percentage of PP children who access extracurricular clubs Through sports premium funding which is separate to this.
+Attendance outcomes improve and persistent absenteeism is reduced Attendance of PP children is above (94%)